Specifyapp/parsers/parsers/sort-by/README.md

 # Sort By

 ## Description

-Loop on all tokens and apply sort function on the given keys.
+This parser helps loop on several design tokens and sort them according to their respective key values.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface